chasslayy/EbonyEssenceCo/README.md

 - Compares **classical ML models (SVM, kNN)** with **deep learning models (ResNet, EfficientNet)**
 - Explores **GAN-based enhancement** for preprocessing

 The goal is to create a more **inclusive AI system** that improves reliability for applications in **dermatology, cosmetics, and computer vision fairness research**.

+---

+## 📂 Project Structure